jbricks/soap2jms/README.md

 ## Current implementation status

-The project is under active development (Nov/2016).
+The project is under active development (Dec/2016).

-Read message from a queue through a SOAP web service is completed.
+Read message from a queue through a SOAP web service, and sending a message are completed (Text,Map).

 These points will need to be addressed:
+ - Support for BytesMessages, StreamMessages and ObjectMessages.
  - Cleaning up error handling.
  - Documentation / web site
- - Implementation of the service to send messages to a queue
- - another iteration of documentation
  - make soap2jms simply configurable
- - better handling of stream messages
  - downgrade the JavaEE version required to 5 (?) ...